In the RAF

 Like all our officers, you’ll begin your RAF career with Initial Officer Training (IOT) at the RAF College Cranwell in Lincolnshire.

 You’ll follow a challenging 24-week course designed to develop your leadership and management skills.
 The course includes fitness development, military training and academic study as well as practical outdoor leadership challenges.
+You can find a breakdown of the course here.

 Your specialist training begins with Elementary Flying Training, flying the Tutor aircraft.
 You will then be streamed to fast jet, multi-engine or rotary (helicopter) flying training.